oryon-dominik/django-template/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-You can use these template by referring to their release files during project/app creation.
+You can use these templates by referring to their release files during project/app creation.
 Preinstalled `Django in your local python version is required.`
 Although this should be pretty self-explanatory, please remember to replace `<project_name>` and `<app_name>` with your project/app name ;-).